rudresh051/Software-Testing-Resources/ManualTesting/1_TypesOfTesting.md

 ### Component Testing
 Testing each and every component fo an application rigorously or thoroughly against customer requiremnt specification is called component testing
+e.g. Text box field, radio button, buttons, hyperlink etc
 **Types of component tesitng**
-1. Over Testing/Exhaustive Testing
+1. Over Testing/Exhaustive Testing - Here we enter more data
-2. Under Testing
+2. Under Testing - Here we enter less data
-3. Optimized Testing -
+3. Optimized Testing - Here we enter proper data which makes sense.

 **Optimized testing** can be of two types - Positive testing  and Negative testing